Do Go On - 541 - The Freedom House Ambulance Service

 This is what you get for sticking around.

-services provided by the police were like in Pittsburgh in the 1960s.
+John Moon can still remember what the emergency services provided by the police were like in Pittsburgh in the 1960s.

-The public was faced with swoop and scoop, which meant you'd call the police and they'd
+The public was faced with swoop and scoop, which meant you'd call the police and they'd pick you up,

-pick you up, throw you in the back of a paddy wagon and rush you off to hospital.
+throw you in the back of a paddy wagon and rush you off to hospital.

-They could do little more than offer patients basic first aid, a canvas stretcher, a half
+They could do little more than offer patients basic first aid, a canvas stretcher,

-empty oxygen tank and a pillow, which often only serve to choke off your airway.
+a half-empty oxygen tank and a pillow, which often only served to choke off your airway.

-Sounds a bit full on.
+Sounds a bit for one.

-Why they put on your face?
+Why they put it on your face?

 Yeah, that's not where that goes.